getnikola/plugins/v7/commonmark/README.md

-[CommonMark][spec] strives to be a strongly specified and highly compatible implementation of [Markdown][md], the markup language created by John Gruber in 2004.
+[CommonMark][spec] (formerly known as *Common Markdown* and *Standard Markdown* before renaming due to licensing disputes) strives to be a strongly specified and highly compatible implementation of [Markdown][md], the markup language created by John Gruber in 2004.

 The `commonmark` Nikola plugin is a post compiler, using the [CommonMark][pypi] Python package to compile Markdown code.
-The package is a pure-Python port of `stmd.js`, a reference JavaScript implementation of CommonMark (formerly known as *Common Markdown* and *Standard Markdown* before renaming due to licensing disputes)
+The package is a pure-Python port of `stmd.js`, a reference JavaScript implementation of CommonMark.

 This plugin is an alternative to the `markdown` plugin (which is using `python-markdown`), `pandoc` (using Pandoc, which handles many more input